-14.4 Program information - Bachelor of Science (Honours) in Applied and Industrial Mathematics - Regular program and Co-operative Education program
+14.4 Program information - Bachelor of Science (Honours) in Applied and Industrial Mathematics - Regular program and Co-operative Education program 14.4.1 General information

 Mathematics is a fundamental component within every aspect of scientific endeavour and underlies much of our daily activities.
 Mathematics is a key component of problem solving, from the modelling of atmospheric physics to the complexities of managing risk in financial markets.